skial/resolve/README.md

 # coerce

-An `abstract` type to help filter and select functions based on method signatures and regular expressions for naming schemes and metadata.
+An `abstract` type to help filter and select functions based on method signatures and regular expressions for naming schemes and metadata usage.

 ### Why tho?